Analysis | The state legislative battles to watch in 2020

 The lay of the land now: Like North Carolina, Pennsylvania is a swing state with divided control: a Democratic governor and Republican legislature.
 Democrats have a chance to flip both state legislative chambers, but their best shot is in the state House, which they need to net nine seats to do.

-Republicans are targeting 17 seats of their own to flip to try to keep their majorities in the legislature.
+Republicans are targeting 17 seats to flip to try to keep their majorities in the legislature.

 How that could shape redistricting: If Democrats flip the state House, they would control at least two of the three parties involved in mapmaking, giving them much-needed leverage in the negotiations — and any court fights if they can’t come to an agreement.

-Pennsylvania had been known as one of the most extremely gerrymandered states, until 2018 when the state Supreme Court declared GOP maps unconstitutional and forced the redrawing of new ones.
+Pennsylvania had been known as one of the most extremely gerrymandered states until 2018, when the state Supreme Court declared GOP maps unconstitutional and forced the redrawing of new ones.
 That played a huge role in helping Democrats win back the majority in Congress the next year.

 4. Minnesota state Senate

-The lay of the land now: Democrats actually already control the governor’s mansion and the state House.
-But they are two wins away from also flipping the state Senate.
+The lay of the land now: Democrats already control the governor’s mansion and the state House.
+But they are two wins away from flipping the state Senate.
 That would give Democrats what’s known as a trifecta, control of both state legislative chambers and the governor’s mansion.

-How that could shape redistricting: Then they’d have majority control over the mapmaking process — which will be especially handy for the party, given Minnesota could be on the brink of losing a congressional seat due to population changes tracked by the Census.
+How that could shape redistricting: Then Democrats would have majority control over the mapmaking process — which will be especially handy for the party, given Minnesota could be on the brink of losing a congressional seat due to population changes tracked by the census.

 5. Missouri governor’s race

 The lay of the land now: Republicans are entirely in control in Missouri, so much so that the state legislature isn’t up for grabs.
-But there is a competitive governor’s race, with Gov. Mike Parsons (R) being challenged by Democratic state auditor Nicole Galloway.
+But there is a competitive governor’s race, with Gov. Mike Parson (R) being challenged by Democratic State Auditor Nicole Galloway.
 Nonpartisan handicappers say this leans Republican but could go Democratic under the right conditions.

-How that could shape redistricting: Having the governor’s mansion will give them veto power over Republican-drawn congressional maps so they don’t get locked out of power for another decade.
+How that could shape redistricting: Having the governor’s mansion will give Democrats veto power over Republican-drawn congressional maps so they don’t get locked out of power for another decade.

-But Democrats must also break Republican’s supermajority in the Missouri state Senate to prevent this chamber from simply overriding a Democratic governor’s veto.
+But Democrats must also break Republicans’ supermajority in the Missouri state Senate to prevent this chamber from simply overriding a Democratic governor’s veto.

 6. Michigan state House